mmerrell/Quantum-Starter-Kit/README.md

 #### Optional Installations
 * For source control management, you can install [git](https://git-scm.com/downloads).
-* To be able to interact with a real device from Perfecto cloud directly from your IDE, and use Perfecto Reporting, install [Perfecto CQ Lab Plugin](https://www.perfectomobile.com/ni/resources/downloads/add-ins-plugins-and-extensions) for your IDE.

 ## Downloading the Quantum Project

 [Download](https://github.com/Project-Quantum/Quantum-Starter-Kit/archive/master.zip) the Quantum-Started-Kit repository.

 After downloading and unzipping the project to your computer, open it from your IDE by choosing the folder containing the pom.xml file (_Quantum-Starter-Kit-master_, you might consider renaming it).

-Look [here](https://github.com/PerfectoCode/Quantum/wiki/Project%20Layout) to understand the project layout, and find your way in it.

 **********************
 # Getting Started